edmaregidio/ringer_analysis/README.md

 the information through physics expert knowledge, while keeping the discriminating patterns.

-## Branches:
+## Organization:

-This repository is dedicated to include all analysis for the ringer group.
-This repository is organize in physics channel and LHC periods:
+This repository is dedicated to include all analysis for the ringer group where each branch must be assigned to some one.
+The branches are tagged follow the physics channel type name and the LHC periods (for example: channel_period).

-- `zee_run2`: Include all analysis for the `Zee` channel during the `Run 2` period;
+- `zee_run2`: This branch is dedicated to all analysis during the Run 2.

 ## Notes:
+> **INFO**:When a new branch is created, you should update this readme.
 > **WARNING**: This is a public repository.